mohatt/gatsby-adapter-firebase/README.md

 npm install gatsby-adapter-firebase
 ```

-You will also need Firebase CLI if you're planning to do local deployments or use [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite):
+You will also need Firebase CLI if plan to do local deployments or use [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite):

 ```zsh
 npm install -g firebase-tools